ScaryPoppins/shelfie1/README.md

     * Check to see if the selected product being passed from App on the new props object is different from the product on the old props object.
     * If they are different it means that a new product has been selected, and so you should update the Form state with the product information from the new props object.
     * If there is a new product, the 'Add to Inventory' button should switch to the 'Save Changes' button.
+    * <strong>IMPORTANT: This lifecycle method was not covered in lecture, so you are not expected to be able to pass this off easily.
+If you cannot get through this step, the mentors can help you, BUT if they help you you won't earn the bonus competency for componentDidUpdate at this time.</strong>
 * Write a method in App to set the selected product on state.
     * The method should accept a parameter that is the product to be edited.
     * Remember to set the value of 'this' for the method in App.